valchkou/cassandra-driver-mapping/README.md

 		// public getters/setters ...
 	}
 	```
+Collections must have generic type defined.
+Only java.util.List, Map and Set are allowed.
 By default implementation of HashMap, HashSet and ArrayList are used.
 If you are unhappy with that fact and would like your data to be baked with specific collection implementation you can apply an annotation as shown below.
 	```java
 		import com.datastax.driver.mapping.annotation.CollectionType;
 		...